ros2/ros2_documentation/source/Tutorials/Intermediate/Publishing-Messages-Using-YAML-Files.rst

 Prerequisites
 -------------

-This tutorial uses concepts like ROS2 topics and CLI tools covered in the following tutorial:
+This tutorial uses concepts like ROS 2 topics and CLI tools covered in the following tutorial:

 - :doc:`Understanding topics <../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`